IshmamDC217/FiberSTRAT/README.md

 # Stratocaster 3D Model

-This project is a simple experimental project created to try out the React Three Fiber library and the Drei package.
-It renders a 3D model of a Fender Stratocaster guitar, loaded from a GLB file, using the OrbitControls and Environment components.
-The project also includes text descriptions using the Text component.
+The Fender Stratocaster is renowned as an iconic instrument, particularly beloved by guitarists.
+As someone who has personally owned and cherished three Stratocasters, I felt compelled to pay homage to this legendary guitar.
+Thus, I embarked on a modest experimental project aimed at exploring the capabilities of the React Three Fiber library in conjunction with the Drei package.
+The outcome?
+A captivating visualization of a Fender Stratocaster in a 3D model format, seamlessly imported from a GLB file.
+Leveraging the OrbitControls and Environment components, the project offers an immersive experience, allowing users to interact with the virtual guitar.
+To enhance the presentation further, I incorporated descriptive text using the Text component, providing additional context and details about this timeless instrument.

 ## How to run the project